Columbia Lions: American football

 The Lions compete in the Ivy League, which is part of the NCAA Football Championship Subdivision.

 Columbia was one of the first schools to take up the game; Columbia's 1870 contest with Princeton was the first football game played between future Ivy League Schools and their contest against Rutgers that same year was the fourth intercollegiate football game ever played.

 During the first half of the 20th century the Columbia Lions were a national power and at times the best football program in the nation.
-The 1875 squad was named National Champion and the 1915 squad went undefeated and untied.
+The 1875 squad was named co-national champion over 50 years later by historian Parke Davis, while the 1915 squad went undefeated and untied.
 The 1933 edition of the Lions won an unofficial national championship by upsetting the top-ranked Stanford Indians 7–0 in the Rose Bowl on New Year's Day 1934.
 Lou Little, who coached the team from 1930 to 1956, is in the College Football Hall of Fame.
 Pro and College Football Hall of Fame inductee, Sid Luckman, an NFL MVP and 4-Time NFL Champion played his entire college football career at Columbia.
 Lou Gehrig additionally played for the Columbia Lions during this period.